Anbe Sivam: Legacy

 Following its release, Anbe Sivam has attained cult status in Tamil cinema and receives re-runs on television channels.
 When the film was in post-production, Haasan revealed to film critic and journalist Subhash K. Jha that he was impressed with Madhavan's enthusiasm and performance during the making of the film, subsequently signing him to appear as the protagonist in his production venture, Nala Damayanthi (2003).

 Baradwaj Rangan wrote that Anbe Sivam was "leagues ahead of the average Tamil – why, even Indian – film", though he felt that "the masses were unwilling to accept the experimental nature of the film", while talking about the film's box office failure.
 During his acceptance speech after winning the Vijay Award for Best Director in 2010 for Naan Kadavul (2009), director Bala revealed that a scene in Anbe Sivam where Haasan says to Madhavan, "when we love others unconditionally without any expectation, we become Gods", inspired him to make his film.
 Bala also made a reference to Anbe Sivam in his 2003 film, Pithamagan, in a scene where Suriya's character goes for a screening of the film with his friends.
 A dialogue told by Haasan to Madhavan, "Do you know what a tsunami is?
 Periya alai illa ... malai."
 (It's not just a big wave ... it's a mountain) also attained popularity.

 In 2008, S. R. Ashok Kumar of The Hindu listed Anbe Sivam among the "top five directorial ventures of Sundar C." In a 2008 interview with The Times of India, Sundar C. stated that Anbe Sivam "changed [him] personally and professionally", making him a more confident person and altering his outlook towards life.
 He later contradicted his statement after revealing that the film's failure led him to become almost bankrupt and he remained unpaid for his work.
 The Income Tax Department froze his bank accounts for a year as he was not able to pay his taxes.
-He admitted that while he received praises for the film after its theatrical run, he would not make a film similar to Anbe Sivam anymore and that he chose to continue making commercial cinema, which he felt better matched his interests.
+He admitted that while he received praises for the film after its theatrical run, he would not make a film similar to Anbe Sivam any more and that he chose to continue making commercial cinema, which he felt better matched his interests.
 In 2013, Haricharan Pudipeddi of the Indo-Asian News Service agency, included Anbe Sivam in his list of "Kamal's most underrated films".
 He believed the reason for the film's commercial failure was that audiences misunderstood the "sarcastic undertones associated with atheism".
 On Haasan's birthday, 7 November 2015, Latha Srinivasan of Daily News and Analysis considered Anbe Sivam to be one of the "films you must watch to grasp the breadth of Kamal Haasan's repertoire".
 The character of Nallasivam was ranked fourth in The Times of Indias list of "Kamal Haasan's top 10 mind-blowing avatars".